devtarun/devtarun/README.md

 ### Hi there, I'm Tarun 👋

 ## I'm a Full-Stack Developer!
-> Hi I'm Tarun.
-An experienced Full Stack Developer with 5 Years of Experience.
+> I'm an experienced Full Stack Developer with 5 Years of Experience.
 I'm passionate about coding and learning new languages.
 I've comprehensive knowledge of platform development, enterprise architecture, agile methodologies, cloud services, and web-based applications.
 I would say that I'm an innovative change agent with a unique mix of high-level technology direction with deep technical expertise.

 - 🔭 I’m currently working on a **Chat App**
 - 🌱 I’m currently learning React and React Native 🤣